 Grimston Page 5

-Having advertised themselves as "Grimston Electric Tools" based in Lever Street, London where they made various forms of grinders and electric hand drills and (unusually robust) stands to convert them into drill presses, the heavier machines entered production at some unknown date during the lathe 1930s - the first examples having their speed change handles on the right-hand side of the head.
+Having advertised themselves as, "Grimston Electric Tools" based in Lever Street, London where they made various forms of grinders and electric hand drills and (unusually robust) stands to convert them into drill presses, the heavier machines entered production at some unknown date during the late 1930s - the first examples having their speed change handles on the right-hand side of the head.
 By the end of WW2 the range of models had expanded considerably and also included a pair of conventional belt-driven drills, the 5/8" capacity, No. 2 Morse taper 1B bench and 1P pillar - both shown on this page and identical in layout to other drills of the same type by, for example, Fobco, Meddings and Progress.
 The geared-head drills included ones with a drilling capacity in steel of up to 1.25 inches in both bench and column types - the latter by far the most common found today and almost always fitted with the unusual arrangement of crank-handle operated, rack-and-pinion gearing to lift both the head and the table assembly, independently, up and down the column.
-With the table swung out of the way, and a tall job fixed to the T-slotted foot plate, the head could be quickly and easily be adjusted for height and swung into the right position - this arrangement vastly increasing the overall usefulness of the machine.
+With the table swung out of the way, and a tall job fixed to the T-slotted footplate, the head could be quickly and easily be adjusted for height and swung into the right position - this arrangement vastly increasing the overall usefulness of the machine.

 While some models had just 4-speed internal gearing - sometimes supplemented by the fitting of 2-speed motors - other incorporated a pair of quickly-changed "pick-off" gears, these being instantly accessible under a hinged cover on top of the head with the spare gears stored securely in a bell-like cover attached to the table mounting (pick-off gears are run in pairs, on fixed centres, and are interchangeable; hence each matched pair - one larger than the other - can be swapped over to give both a high and low speed range).
 If, as was offered by Grimston on many models, a set of four gear pairs was ordered, this allowed some 32 different spindle speeds to be obtained with a single-speed motor.
 A typical example was the Series 46 drills: by juggling the r.p.m. of the electric motor and using pick-off gears, these drills were offered with sets of four, eight, twelve or sixteen speeds - the latter type (as the models E46SP16 and LE46SP16) having an extremely wide range that stretched from a low of 125 to a high of 4740 r.p.m.
 The 4-speed versions had, with pick-off gears, five independent ranges and, when similarly equipped, the 12-speed model four ranges and the 16-speed three ranges - each range being divided into high and low settings.
 By this means the Company could offer customers either an almost custom-built speed range or a drill that was very strong, highly versatile and able to tackle almost anything from small holes in plastic to large ones in steel.